Mungyeong: History

 In the early Goryeo period, in 983, King Seongjong reorganized local government yet again.
 Most of Mungyeong remained divided into assorted hyeon, under the central jurisdiction of Sangju.
 In 1390, Mungyeong-gun (Mungyeong County) begins to appear in the records, although not with its current boundaries.

-In the Joseon period, the Eight Provinces were laid out and thus Mungyeong became part of Gyeongsang, which it remains.
+In the Joseon period, the Eight Provinces were laid out and thus Mungyeong became part of Gyeongsang Province, which it remains.
 During later Joseon times, the road from Seoul to Busan was established running over Mungyeong Saejae.
 Beginning in the 18th century, gates were erected on the road to control traffic and protect travelers from brigandage.
 These gates are still preserved today.

 The first railroads were constructed in the area during the period of Japanese occupation.
 Jeomchon Station was opened on December 25, 1924.
 However, the pace of resource extraction did not accelerate greatly until the post-war period, under the first South Korean government led by Syngman Rhee.
 Construction on the Gaeun Line, with the goal of improving access to the coal deposits around Gaeun, began on January 18, 1953, before the official end of the Korean War (the line was completed in 1955).

 Local self-governance was established in the early years of the Republic of Korea, but abruptly cancelled following the military coup of 1961.
 After the end of military dictatorship, local representative government was reinstituted in 1991.
 At that time, the present-day territory of Mungyeong was divided between Jeomchon City and Mungyeong County.
 The city acquired its present-day borders on January 1, 1995, when the two former units were merged to form Mungyeong City.